Gunajee/birthday_suprise/birthday-backend/README.md

-# 💍 Proposal Backend — Spring Boot + Mailjet + MySQL
+# 💍 Birthday Suprise— Spring Boot + Mailjet + MySQL

 Receives events from the birthday/proposal frontend and sends you an **instant email via Mailjet** the moment she finds the hidden proposal.